 Difference Between Complex and Compound Sentences

-Sometimes we become confused to differentiate between complex and compound sentences because both of them consist of two clauses.
-But it’s not too much complicated to identify a complex and a compound sentence.
+Sometimes, we become confused about differentiating between complex and compound sentences because they consist of two clauses.
+But it’s not too complicated to identify a complex and a compound sentence.

 Examples of Complex Sentences

 Let us see some examples of complex sentences:

 - If you support me, I will help you.

 - When he gets enough time, he meets with his friends.